How Much Does It Cost To Ship A Tractor Trailer?

 In some cases, a tractor trailer can be towed without the use of a flatbed, lowboy, or similar trailer.
 The tractor trailer is simply lifted and then attached to the fifth-wheel coupling, with the rear tires or front tires maintaining contact with the road.
 Then, the tractor trailer is put in neutral, and the truck can be hauled.
 This is ideal for short trips, since it’s fast and easy to tow a tractor trailer in this manner.

 The prime disadvantage is that heat will build up within the drivetrain, even when the tractor trailer is in neutral.
-Long-distance towing of a tractor trailer could damage these mechanical components – which is not ideal if you’re buying or selling a tractor trailer, or if you are shipping the vehicle because it’s already been damaged and needs repairs.
+Long-distance towing of a tractor trailer could damage these mechanical components – which is not ideal if you’re buying or selling a tractor trailer, or if you are shifting the vehicle because it’s already been damaged and needs repairs.

 In contrast, a flatbed trailer like a step-deck or lowboy trailer is perfectly capable of accommodating most large tractor trailers.
 The truck can be towed or driven onto the trailer, and then loaded up for a long-distance shipment.